gabmoreira/maks/README.md

 `make; cd ..`

 # Usage
 Head over to `bin`.
 Use the first argument to specify a `.g2o` file.
-Examples are provided in `/data` `./maks ../data/parking-garage.g2o`
+Example datasets are provided in `/data`

+`./maks ../data/parking-garage.g2o`

 # Author